Aaron Copland: 1935 to 1950

-While these works and others like them that would follow were accepted by the listening public at large, detractors accused Copland of pandering to the masses.
+While these works and others like them that followed were accepted by the listening public at large, detractors accused Copland of pandering to the masses.
 Music critic Paul Rosenfeld, for one, warned in 1939 that Copland was "standing in the fork in the high road, the two branches of which lead respectively to popular and artistic success".
-Even some of the composer's friends, such as composer Arthur Berger, were confused about Copland's simpler style.
+Even some of Copland's friends, such as composer Arthur Berger, were confused about Copland's simpler style.
 One, composer David Diamond, went so far as to lecture Copland: "By having sold out to the mongrel commercialists half-way already, the danger is going to be wider for you, and I beg you dear Aaron, don't sell out [entirely] yet."
 Copland's response was that his writing as he did and in as many genres was his response to how the Depression had affected society, as well as to new media and the audiences made available by these new media.
-As he himself phrased it, "The composer who is frightened of losing his artistic integrity through contact with a mass audience is no longer aware of the meaning of the word art."
+As he put it, "The composer who is frightened of losing his artistic integrity through contact with a mass audience is no longer aware of the meaning of the word art."

-The 1940s were arguably Copland's most productive years, and some of his works from this period would cement his worldwide fame.
+The 1940s were arguably Copland's most productive years, and some of his works from this period cemented his fame.
 His ballet scores for Rodeo (1942) and Appalachian Spring (1944) were huge successes.
-His pieces Lincoln Portrait and Fanfare for the Common Man became patriotic standards.
+Lincoln Portrait and Fanfare for the Common Man became patriotic standards.
 Also important was the Third Symphony.
-Composed in a two-year period from 1944 to 1946, it became Copland's best-known symphony.
+Composed from 1944 to 1946, it became Copland's best-known symphony.
 The Clarinet Concerto (1948), scored for solo clarinet, strings, harp, and piano, was a commission piece for band-leader and clarinetist Benny Goodman and a complement to Copland's earlier jazz-influenced work, the Piano Concerto (1926).
 His Four Piano Blues is an introspective composition with a jazz influence.
 Copland finished the 1940s with two film scores, one for William Wyler's The Heiress and one for the film adaptation of John Steinbeck's novel The Red Pony.

-In 1949, Copland returned to Europe, where he found French composer Pierre Boulez dominating the group of post-war avant-garde composers there.
+In 1949, Copland returned to Europe, where he found French composer Pierre Boulez dominating the group of postwar avant-garde composers there.
 He also met with proponents of twelve-tone technique, based on the works of Arnold Schoenberg, and found himself interested in adapting serial methods to his own musical voice.